cyberark/ark-sdk-golang/docs/howto/enduser_ssh_workflow.md

 description: End-user ssh Workflow
 ---

-# End-user ssh Workflow
+# End-user SSH workflow
-Here is an example workflow for connecting to a linux box using ssh:
+Here is an example workflow for connecting to a linux box using SSH:

 1. Install Ark SDK with your artifactory credentials:
    ```shell linenums="0"
    go install github.com/cyberark/ark-sdk-golang
    ```
-   Make sure that the PATH environment variable points to the go binary path, for example
+   Make sure that the PATH environment variable points to the Go binary.
+For example:
    ```shell linenums="0"
    export PATH=$PATH:$(go env GOPATH)/bin
    ```